deniseschirmer/car-showcase/README.md

-# Build and Deploy a Modern Next.js 13 Application | React, Next JS 13, TypeScript, Tailwind CSS

-![Car Showcase]
+# Car Showcase

 ## Introduction

-Use Next.js 13 App Router and Server Side Rendering Implement Advanced Search Functionality
+The project is being developed in Next.js 13 and server-side rendering Implement advanced search functionality
-Create Filtering Capabilities
+Create filtering resources
 Optimize Metadata and SEO
-Create custom filter, combobox, and modal elements Maintain a well-organized file and folder structure.
+Create custom filter, combo box and modal elements Maintain a well-organized file and folder structure.
-The principles of writing clean code.
+And write clean code.

-### Project Link: No yet
+### Project Link: Not yet

 ### 🛠 Tecnologias